open-learning-exchange/open-learning-exchange.github.io/pages/blogs/language.md

 ### 1. Introduction to Locale and Language Changes

 #### What Is a Locale?
 In Android, a *Locale* refers to a specific geographical, political, or cultural region.
-It includes details like language and country codes that help format data such as numbers, dates, and strings.
+It includes language and country codes that help format data such as numbers, dates, and strings.

 - **Locale**: A `Locale` object represents a specific language and region (e.g., English in the United States, Spanish in Mexico).
 The system uses locales to format various data types and display content appropriately based on the user's preferences.

 #### Why Handle Language Changes?
 Many Android apps need to support multiple languages.
 Changing the language within an app involves setting a new `Locale` and updating the app’s configuration so that all UI elements display in the chosen language.

-Given OLE's mission to providing educational support globally, it's especially important that we support multiple languages and that those tralsnations are consistent and accurate.
+Given OLE's mission to provide educational support globally, it's especially important that we support multiple languages and that those translations are consistent and accurate.

 ### 2. Implementing Language Changes in Kotlin

 #### a.
 Managing Locale with a Helper Class
-To manage language changes effectively, we have a centralized `LocaleHelper` class.
+We have a centralized `LocaleHelper` class to manage language changes effectively.
 This class encapsulates the logic required to update the `Locale` and refresh the app’s configuration.

 ```kotlin
 import android.content.Context